BSN Admission, Application and Fees

 Step 1: Apply for admission or readmission to East Carolina University

-BSN applicants who are not currently enrolled at ECU must also apply for admission or readmission to ECU by their intended BSN application deadline.
-Additionally, these students must be fully admitted to ECU by their notification date to remain eligible for program admission (see chart above)
+Students who are not currently enrolled at ECU must also apply for admission or readmission to ECU for the same term they are applying for nursing school admission by their intended BSN application deadline.
+Additionally, these students must be fully admitted to ECU by their notification date to remain eligible for program admission (see chart above).
+The College of Nursing cannot offer program admission to any applicant who has not been admitted to the university for the same term they have applied to the BSN program.

 All non-ECU students must meet minimum requirements as specified in the current undergraduate catalog.
 Admission to the university is a separate process from admission to the clinical nursing major at ECU and not determined by the College of Nursing.

-Visit the ECU Office of Undergraduate Admissions website to apply and for more information.
-Any questions about applying and being admitted to ECU should be directed to:
+Visit the ECU Office of Undergraduate Admissions website to apply or reapply to the university and for more information.
+Any questions about applying for and being admitted to ECU should be directed to:

 East Carolina University